opentelekomcloud-blueprints/ovpn/README.md

 ## Description

 Engineers access sites from almost anywhere, thus being called road warriors.
 In order to make sure, access is as secure as possible, VPNs are a good choice.
-The goal of this project is to deliver an easy setup of an OpenVPN Server, and maintain it together with its users.
+The goal of this project is to deliver an easy way to setup, configure and manage an [OpenVPN](https://openvpn.net/) Server and its users.
+The OpenVPN Server will push a default route to its clients to make sure all traffic is routed through the VPN.

+***Please be aware that all traffic that will be routed through the VPN creates additional costs!***

 The current Terraform code:
 - creates a VPC and Subnet